rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 ### Basic test

-First,  run a simple test to see if the port accepts connections.
+Run a simple test to verify that the port accepts connections.

-Use the the `nc` command line and the `-vz` option:
+Type `nc` in the command line followed by the `-vz` option:

     {.pre .codeblock}
     nc -vz IP_Address Port

-The IP address receives service connections.CHECK
+The IP address should be the one on which the service receives connections.

-The following three examples show the possible output:
+The following examples show the possible output messages:

 ##### The connection is successfully made